 I work as a post-doctoral Research Associate on the Wellcome-funded 'People Like You: Contemporary Figures of Personalisation' project with Professor Celia Lury.
 Before starting this role, I was a PhD researcher here at CIM.

 Internet Memes; Social Media; Personalisation; Online Cultural Production; Media Theory; Cultural Studies; Philosophies of Technology; Contemporary Art; Aesthetics; Modern and Contemporary Literature.

-I am interested in how cultural production is informed by technology.
-I use art, literature and media – high- and low-brow – to think through theory.
+I am interested in how cultural production is informed by technology and by media.
+I use art, literature and media–both high- and low-brow–to think through theory.
 I also use theory to try to get a handle on contemporary culture.

 Other academic texts